 Your business deserves a ridiculously productive, low-cost Pinterest assistant that shaves hours off your workweek by doing all the heavy lifting on Pinterest.

-I’m not talking about hiring a flesh and blood human assistant.
+I’m not talking about hiring a flesh-and-blood human assistant.
 Rather, about utilizing 4 effective ways to automate your Pinterest marketing strategy.

 You can focus on being the heart and brains behind your business by putting Pinterest marketing on software autopilot.

-Three of the four automation strategies shared in this article are features of Tailwind, the most well-known and trusted Pinterest scheduler.
+Three of the four ways to automate your strategy shared in this article are features of Tailwind, the most well-known and trusted Pinterest scheduler.
 Besides rocking the most effective automation features, Tailwind works closely with Pinterest itself and is, of course, an approved Pinterest marketing partner.

 The latter is a key factor in choosing your autopilot software.
-Pinterest allows and – as is the case with Tailwind – endorses the use of third-party software for the good of your Pinterest strategy.
+Pinterest allows and endorses the use of third-party software for the good of your Pinterest strategy.